-Experts warn of coronavirus's invisible spread as World Health Organisation prepares for potential pandemic
+Experts warn of coronavirus' invisible spread as World Health Organisation prepares for potential pandemic

 But Dr Simon Clarke, a specialist in cellular microbiology at England's University of Reading, said the virus was proving "extremely difficult to track".

-"It seems that the virus can pass from person to person without symptoms, making it extremely difficult to track, regardless of what health authorities do," he said.
+"It seems that the virus can pass from person to person without symptoms, making it extremely difficult to track, regardless of what health authorities do."

 Even the best screening measures could be missing "more than half of infected people", a global team of researchers from US and UK universities said on Monday.